 Depending on the duration of ovarian stimulation, there are two basic protocols in IVF patients:

-- Long protocol: starts before menstruation with injections of GnRH agonists, which are used to stop the pituitary gland and prevent the secretion of endogenous hormones.
+- Long protocol: starts before menstruation with injections of GnRH agonists, which are used to pause the pituitary gland and prevent the secretion of endogenous hormones.
 Once the period arrives, the previous injections are combined with those of gonadotropins to initiate multiple follicular development.

 As Dr. Gorka Barrenetxea, a specialist in Gynaecology and Obstetrics, says: